jloisel/t440p/README.md

 ### SSD Enable Trim

-If you Sata ssd hasn't trim enabled, run the following command from the *Terminal* to enable it:
+If you sata ssd hasn't trim enabled, run the following command from the *Terminal* to enable it:

 ```
 sudo trimforce enable